automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chirostenotes.md

 # Chirostenotes
-## Description: This birdlike dinosaur has been known by three different names.
+## This birdlike dinosaur has been known by three different names.